-- Visit the scene of an incident as soon as it is safe and practicable. - Interview involved parties, such as employees, witnesses, law enforcement, and/or security personnel. - Review security footage of existing security cameras if applicable. - Examine the workplace for security risk factors associated with the incident, including any previous reports of inappropriate behavior by the perpetrator. - Determine the cause of the incident. - Take corrective action to prevent similar incidents from occurring. - Record the findings and ensuring corrective actions are taken. - Obtain any reports completed by law enforcement. - The violent incident log will be used for every workplace violence incident and will include information, such as: - The date, time, and location of the incident. - The workplace violence type or types involved in the incident. - A detailed description of the incident. - A classification of who committed the violence, including whether the perpetrator was a student, client or customer, family or friend of a client or customer, stranger with criminal intent, coworker, supervisor or manager, partner or spouse, parent or relative, or another perpetrator. - A classification of circumstances at the time of the incident, including, but not limited to, whether the employee was completing usual job duties, working in poorly lit areas, rushed, working during a low staffing level, isolated or alone, unable to get help or assistance, working in a community setting, or working in an unfamiliar or new location. - A classification of where the incident occurred, such as in the workplace, parking lot or other area outside the workplace, or other area. - The type of incident, including, but not limited to, whether it involved any of the following: - Physical attack without a weapon, including, but not limited to, biting, choking, grabbing, hair pulling, kicking, punching, slapping, pushing, pulling, scratching, or spitting.
+- Visit the scene of an incident as soon as it is safe and practicable.
+Work with local authorities when applicable. - Interview involved parties, such as employees, witnesses, law enforcement, and/or security personnel. - Review security footage of existing security cameras if applicable. - Examine the workplace for security risk factors associated with the incident, including any previous reports of inappropriate behavior by the perpetrator. - Identify a preliminary cause of the incident. - Upon identification of the root cause, take corrective action to prevent similar incidents from occurring. - Record the findings and ensure corrective actions are taken. - As authorized, obtain any reports completed by law enforcement. - The violent incident log will be used for every workplace violence incident and will include information, such as: - The date, time, and location of the incident. - The workplace violence type or types involved in the incident. - A detailed description of the incident. - A classification of who committed the violence, including whether the perpetrator was a student, client or customer, family or friend of a client or customer, stranger with criminal intent, coworker, supervisor or manager, partner or spouse, parent or relative, or another perpetrator. - A classification of circumstances at the time of the incident, including, but not limited to, whether the employee was completing usual job duties, working in poorly lit areas, rushed, working during a low staffing level, isolated or alone, unable to get help or assistance, working in a community setting, or working in an unfamiliar or new location. - A classification of where the incident occurred, such as in the workplace, parking lot or other area outside the workplace, or other area.

-- Attack with a weapon or object, including, but not limited to, a firearm, knife, or other object. - Threat of physical force or threat of the use of a weapon or other object. - Sexual assault or threat, including, but not limited to, rape, attempted rape, physical display, or unwanted verbal or physical sexual contact. - Animal attack. - Other. - o Consequences of the incident, including, but not limited to: - Whether security or law enforcement was contacted and their response. - Actions taken to protect employees from a continuing threat or from any other hazards identified as a result of the incident. - Information about the person completing the log, including their name, job title, and the date completed. - Reviewing all previous incidents. - Employees are encouraged to seek confidential counseling assistance through the University's Employee Assistance Program at 1-800-344-4222 (company code: usf).
+- The type of incident, including, but not limited to, whether it involved any of the following: - Physical attack without a weapon, including, but not limited to, biting, choking, grabbing, hair pulling, kicking, punching, slapping, pushing, pulling, scratching, or spitting. - Attack with a weapon or object, including, but not limited to, a firearm, knife, or other object. - Threat of physical force or threat of the use of a weapon or other object. - Sexual assault or threat, including, but not limited to, rape, attempted rape, physical display, or unwanted verbal or physical sexual contact. - Animal attack. - Other. - Consequences of the incident, including, but not limited to: - Whether security or law enforcement was contacted and their response. - Actions taken to protect employees from a continuing threat or from any other hazards identified as a result of the incident. - Information about the person completing the log, including their name, job title, and the date completed. - Review all previous incidents. - Refer employees to resources.
+Employees can seek confidential counseling assistance through the University's Employee Assistance Program at 1-800-344-4222 (company code: usf).
 Student employees may seek assistance through Counseling and Psychological Services (CAPS) at (415) 422-6352.

-Ensure that no personal identifying information is recorded or documented in the written workplace violence investigation report.
+USF will ensure that no personal identifying information is recorded or documented in the workplace violence incident log.
 This includes information which would reveal identification of any person involved in a violent incident, such as the person's name, address, electronic mail address, telephone number, social security number, or other information that, alone or in combination with other publicly available information, reveals the person's identity.